DFINITY-Education/data-structures/module-3.md

 We will get to the `Traversal` type later once we've reviewed more code, but suffice to say that it can be either a `preorder`, `postorder`, or `inorder`.

+As is the case in [Module 2](/module-2.md#code-understanding)'s `BloomFilter`, `Tree` type takes advantage of **generic types**, represented by `X` and `Y`, which allows the BST implementation to remain type agnostic.
+More specifically, this means that the `Tree` and its related functions don't care if the items entered into it are of type `Text`, `Nat`, `Int`, etc. When you create a new `BST`, you specify the two types that the `BST` will handle.
+In this case, `X` represents the type for `key`s while `Y` represents the type for `value`s.
+All subsequent keys and values must match these two types, respectively.
+See `Main.mo` for an example of how one fills in these generic types with more specific ones!

 #### `BST.mo`

 In `BST.mo` we provide the actual implementation for our BST.
 Skip the `IterRep` type for now and turn your attention to `validate`. `validate` takes a `Tree` as an argument and returns a boolean indicating whether the given `Tree` is a valid BST - that is, it checks whether all of the left child nodes have `key`s less than their parent nodes and whether the right child nodes are greater.
 This function recursively checks the entire `Tree` using the helper function `validateAgainstChild`.
 Go though line by line until you fully understand this function - its general structure and recursive nature will help you think about how you can implement the other functions.